Havila divests Maersk Drilling of rig for $373M in eagerly anticipated sale

 Earlier this year, Maersk Drilling decided to sell its Maersk Inspirer jack-up rig to Havila, which would, in turn, lease and sell the rig to the Yme field licence, operated by Repsol.

-Maersk Drilling announced the successful closing of the previously announced divestment of the combined drilling and production rig Mærsk Inspirer to Havila Sirius on Thursday.
-The company explained that this transaction divests a non-core asset and significantly deleverages the firm’s balance sheet.
+Maersk Drilling announced the closing of the previously announced divestment of the combined drilling and production rig Mærsk Inspirer to Havila Sirius on Thursday.
+The company explains that this transaction divests a non-core asset and significantly deleverages the firm’s balance sheet.

 This rig is an ultra-harsh environment CJ70-150MC jack-up rig, which was delivered in 2004 and converted to a Mobile Offshore Drilling and Production Unit to provide simultaneous drilling and production service on the Volve field offshore Norway for Equinor in 2007.